sjain2682/mapr-cluster-setup-on-k8s-cluster/readme.md

             	NO.OF WEB NODES: 		Number of webserver node

-	    	NO. OF MFS POD PER DATA NODE: 	Number of mfs pods per data nodes
+	    	NO. OF MFS POD PER DATA NODE: 	Number of mfs pods per data node

 	    	MAPR CLUSTER NAME: 		Provide a name to mapr cluster